Statics

 F_max = μ_s × N = 0.4 × 490.5 = 196.2 N

-Need at least 196.2 N to overcome static friction.
+At least 196.2 N is required to overcome static friction.

 </details>